Format and Publication Schedule

 - systems thinking (thinking like an ecosystem),

-- undoing oppression and racism; addressing power and privilege,
+- undoing oppression and racism; addressing “power over” and privilege,

 - paticca samuppada (mutual causality, dependent co-arising, or interbeing),

-- the shift in perception of flows vs. things,
+- the shift in perception of flows instead of things,

 - our collective work to create new systems, especially those welcoming to all peoples and cultures,